kard-financial/kard-postman/README.md

 ```

 ### II.
 Issuers
 Your application supports only cards issued by your program manager.
-In general, the cardBIN is known at the rewards program inception so a user can be created with or without card-level information.
+As a result, transactions will originate from known cardBINs and networks so a user can be created with or without card-level information.
 If creating without the cardInfo object, the user can later be updated.

 Code Recipe: